melexis/warnings-plugin/README.rst

 Parse for Polyspace Failures
 ----------------------------

-To use the Polyspace checker, a TSV file must be exported from Polyspace.
+The Polyspace checker requires as input a TSV file exported by Polyspace.
 You can find instructions on exporting TSV files in the Polyspace documentation.

 Exporting Polyspace Results